 This game is a great choice for a girl’s night.
 There are five different color categories of cards: “Truth or Dare,” “Never Have I Ever,” “Most Likely To,” “Best of the Best,” or “Rapid Fire.”
 The first player rolls the die (each side of the die shows a color that matches the category of cards from the 5 decks), picks up a card from the corresponding color deck, and reads it out loud to the group.
 The player must perform whatever command or action is described on the card.
 Some commands may require the whole group’s participation.
 The next player rolls the die, and play continues.
 Whoever has the most cards at the end wins.

 Another great choice for a group, this action-packed game will have everyone laughing.
 Start by shuffling all the cards and dealing them face-down to all the players.
 The person to the dealer’s left puts a card into the center, face-up, saying “Taco.”
-The player on his left then puts their card face-up on top, while saying “Cat.”
-Play continues in this way with the next person saying “Goat,” then “Cheese,” then “Pizza.”
+The player on his left then puts their card face-up on top while saying “Cat.”
+Play continues in this way, with the next person saying “Goat,” then “Cheese,” then “Pizza.”

 When the card laid down matches the card spoken by the player (for example, a taco card is face-up while the player says taco), all the players must slap their hands on top of the pile of cards.
 The last player to do so takes the entire pile and puts them on the bottom of their own pile.
-There are also 3 special cards, “Gorilla,” “Groundhog,” and “Narwahl” in the deck that require an additional action by a player before they slap the match.
+There are also 3 special cards, “Gorilla,” “Groundhog,” and “Narwahl,” in the deck that requires additional action by a player before they slap the match.
 The first player to get rid of all their cards and successfully slap a match or special card becomes the winner.

 We hope we encouraged you to get together with friends and organize a game night or even play a game on your own!
 If you are interested in learning more about games, especially ways to improve your mind, check out this article on brain games.